Home > General > N20 Replacing Co2 as No.1 Greenhouse Gas Threat

 The environmental impact of this widespread production, use, and waste is still being ascertained, but what we know is very alarming.
 The formation of heretofore unknown levels of nitrous oxide in the atmosphere is the latest concern, as the new study finds N2O in Earth’s waters at three times what the Intergovernmental Panel on Climate Change had estimated.

-On a scary note, we also know (from our work with inbound medical tourism groups) that the situation regarding nitrogen pollution is even more alarming in overseas farming communities where locals have emulated our methods.
+On a scary note, we also know that the situation regarding nitrogen pollution is even more alarming in overseas farming communities where locals have emulated our methods.